SPA 111. Elementary Spanish I. (3 h)

 SPA 309L.
 Grammar and Composition for Heritage Speakers of Spanish.
 (4 h)

 Systematic study of Spanish orthography, word formation, sentence structure, and expository usage applied to various written forms.
 Emphasis on grammatical knowledge, vocabulary development, and extensive writing practice.
 Content and skills intended for heritage speakers who are competent in spoken Spanish but want to improve their writing skills.
-P—200-level course or equivalent and POI.
+Credit cannot be earned for both SPA 309 and 309L.
+P— SPA 280, 280L or placement.

 SPA 310.
 Anecdotes, Bestsellers, Cuentos.
 The ABCs of Storytelling in the Spanish-Speaking World.
 (3 h)